frmysantana/100-days-of-code/log.md

 ### Day 22: January 26, 2018

 **Today's Progress**: I figured out how to use MediaQueryList to get my portfolio to reload whenever the viewport crosses the 768px width boundary.
 This at least gets around the layout issue I struggled with yesterday.
+I also decided to get rid of the form element, as it didn't actually work.
+I'll add in a working form element as part of the next version of my site.

 **Thoughts**: I feel really happy that I was able to get around this layout problem.